niek-sidn/hsm_workshop/README.md

 The workshop is in English (well...
 Dunglish) because our Friends from InternetStiftelsen also want to do this workshop.
 So the purpose of the workshop became:
-- getting to know what an HSM is, and what you can do with it.
+- getting to know what an HSM is, and what you can do with it (for what type of problem could it be a solution?).
 - throwing more than a few commands at an HSM to see what happens.
 - after this workshop you should have gained some confidence when working with an HSM or when researching HSM stuff on your own.